MicrosoftDocs/sql-docs/docs/relational-databases/security/sql-server-security-best-practices.md

         - **--**	Single-line comment delimiter.
         - **/ * ... * /**    Comment delimiters.
         - **xp_**    Catalog-extended stored procedures, such as xp_cmdshell.
-            - **Note:** It is not recommended to leverage xp_cmdshell on any SQL Server environment.
-It is recommended to leverage SQLCLR and look for other alternatives due to the risks xp_cmdshell may introduce.
+            - It is not recommended to leverage xp_cmdshell on any SQL Server environment.
+Use SQLCLR instead or look for other alternatives due to the risks xp_cmdshell may introduce.
    - Always [validate user inputs](sql-injection.md#validate-all-input) and scrub error outputs from being spilled and exposed to the attacker.